Skip to content

 • Maintain the water depth to provide permanent feeding, foraging and refuge habitat for waterbirds

-Lake Cullen (partial fill in winter/spring, top up as required)
+Lake Cullen (top-ups as required)

 • Provide feeding, breeding and refuge habitat for waterbirds